Last Updated on February 25, 2021 by Alex Miller

 In this article, we provide you with a handy of website usability checklist of the UX factors that every SEO should consider.
 In many cases, correcting items on this checklist can result in organic rankings increase within as little as three to seven days.

 What is UX?

 The term “user experience” (commonly abbreviated as UX) refers to every aspect of a visitor’s interaction with a website.
 Optimizing for the SEO user experience seems like a no-brainer, but the reality is that UX and SEO have historically often been executed with little regard for each other.
 UX design decisions are often made based solely on aesthetics or industry trends, while SEO is frequently driven by analytics with little regard to the impact it has on UX.

 If you read my previous article on the Google Fred update, you already have an idea of the importance Google places on user experience.

 In fact, Google has been preoccupied with Mobile UX for quite a while now.
 Previous updates have addressed the “mobile friendliness” of a website, and with the Fred update, Google has firmly and clearly demonstrated that the user experience is a major focus of their algorithm across both desktop and mobile.

 UX Checklist For SEOs

 Now that we know for certain that UX plays a major role in Google search, what do we do about it?
 Fear not!
-You don’t need to be a UX design guru to provide a better overall experience to your visitors.
-The following checklist will provide an easy-to-follow overview of some basic, yet crucial, UX best practices.
+You don’t need to be an SEO UX design guru to provide a better overall experience to your visitors.
+The following checklist will provide an easy-to-follow overview of some basic, yet crucial, UX and SEO best practices.
 Address these issues and we’re confident you’ll see major improvements in your site’s rankings.